rritoch/osgi-ninja-maven-plugin/README.md

 ## Status

-This plugin is in the alpha development stage and is not yet functional
+This plugin is now functional and in beta testing